bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach is an array method that iterates through the erray and has a callback done to each element of the array .map is an array method that has a callback on each element of the array and is returned so it it can be save onto a new variable AND also the original array is not mutated.

 2. What is the difference between a function and a method?

+a function can be initialized anytime on a console, but a method can only be initialized on objects, constructors, and classes. function you can pass in anything that has the right parameter, but a method is only able to operate within its class.

 3. What is closure?

+closure is a function that has lexical scoping.
+Wherever that function is declared, it can utilize data that is outside of its brackets sort of like a hungry jack in the box eating food outside its box.

 4. Describe the four rules of the 'this' keyword.

+Principle 1 : The global/window value aka the console
+Princple 2 : Implicit binding targets anything left of the . or bracket

 5. Why do we need super() in an extended class?

+super() is basically what helps in accessing or calling functions on an objects parent.

 ## Project Set up